 The Hisense U7G supports almost everything, except for 8k, of course, as it's a 4k TV.
 1440p resolutions are supported, but they're not exposed in the EDID, so they have to be forced.
 You can do this either through custom HDMI settings on an Xbox or through your graphics card's control panel software as a custom resolution.
-It can display proper 4:4:4 chroma in all supported resolutions, which is important for clear text when connected to a PC, but the Picture Mode has to be set to 'Game'.
+It can display proper 4:4:4 chroma in most supported resolutions except for 4k @ 120Hz, which is important for clear text when connected to a PC, but the Picture Mode has to be set to 'Game'.

 Like the Hisense U8G, the Hisense U7G has two HDMI 2.1 ports.
 One of them doubles as the eARC/ARC port, so if you're planning on using an external receiver connected over eARC, you can only connect one other HDMI 2.1 device to the TV.

 Update 09/01/2021: We retested the audio passthrough and found that this TV does support DTS:X via DTS-HD MA via eARC.
 The setting Digital Audio Out has to be set to 'Pass Through' for it to work.

 The Hisense U7G supports eARC, and can pass all of the common formats through to a support receiver or soundbar.

 The Hisense U7G has mediocre sound quality.
 The low-frequency extension (LFE) is very high, resulting in very limited bass response, with no thump or rumble.
 Above the LFE, the frequency response is okay at moderate levels but lacks a bit in the upper treble range.
 It gets very loud, but there's a bit of compression at max volume.